MikeHero/My-projects/Multi-threaded Python Server for Asynchronous Requests/README.txt

 Multi-threaded Python Server for Asynchronous Requests

 	This software was coded in Python.
-It is an implementation of a server which runs on a thread pool system to facilitate the requests of multiple users in the same time, based on preprocessing the "csv" format data with the help of the Pandas library.
+It is an implementation of a server which runs on a thread pool system to facilitate the requests of multiple users at the same time, based on preprocessing the "csv" format data with the help of the Pandas library.